 “We know people don’t throw away their LEGO bricks,” said Brooks.
 “The vast majority hand them down to their children or grandchildren.
 But others have asked us for a safe way to dispose of or to donate their bricks.
 With Replay, they have an easy option that’s both sustainable and socially impactful.”

 Head on over here for more tips on preparing your LEGO shipment.
-Then, visit GiveBackBox.com to print out a free shipping label.
-Once packaged, your donated bricks will be sent to the Give Back Box facility, where each brick will be inspected, sorted, and cleaned.
+Then, follow the steps to print out a free shipping label.
+Once received, your donated bricks will be inspected, sorted, cleaned, and passed along to a whole new generation of builders!

 The majority of LEGO elements collected will go to Teach For America, which will then distribute them to thousands of classrooms across the country.
 Bricks will also be sent to the Boys & Girls Clubs of Boston for their after-school programs.

 You can discover more about this unique program and find answers to frequently asked questions here.